umdlife/psdk_ros2/docs/documentation/ThePSDKWrapper.md

 | psdk_ros2/camera_get_laser_ranging_info     | Service   |
 #### Camera commands

-The following services can be called to start shooting photos or record videos with the payload installed on-board the copter. heck the API Documentation for more information regaring the inputs and outputs of these ROS 2 services.
+The following services can be called to start shooting photos or record videos with the payload installed on-board the copter.
+Check the API Documentation for more information regarding the inputs and outputs of these ROS 2 services.

 | Name                                    | Type      |
 | ----------------------------------------| --------- |